-The island, being the largest at 100 metres wide and middle of the three islands, has made the dive site famous.
-On the north west corner of the island at 5m below the surface, the cave starts as a large cavern entrance and drops down to 16m.
+The island, being the largest at 100 meters wide and middle of the three islands, has made the dive site famous.
+On the northwest corner of the island at 5m below the surface, the cave starts as a large cavern entrance and drops down to 16m.
 The cavern gradually narrows inside, forming a tunnel about 20m long, through to the east side of the island.
-There is a smaller tunnel chamber accessed by a metre wide hole.
+There is a smaller tunnel chamber accessed by a meter wide hole.
 Surge can make navigating the tunnel tricky at times.
-In the tunnel area we recommend a torch to see into the deeper crevices.
+In the tunnel area, we recommend a torch to see into the deeper crevices.

 This is also an excellent spot for a night dive whilst on your Shark Cave liveaboard.
-The southern most rocky outcrop of the three islets is called The Pinnacle and drops down below 30m.
+The southernmost rocky outcrop of the three islets is called The Pinnacle and drops down below 30m.
 If currents permit, they can be strong at times, it’s small enough to circle in a single dive.
-To the north of shark cave island is a small rocky outcrop called Square Rock.
+To the north of the shark, cave island is a small rocky outcrop called Square Rock.
 Although tiny above water, it expands below the surface.
 The wall drops vertically down to about 15m before sloping out to the sand at 28m deep.

 What You Can See at Shark Cave

-During your Shark Cave liveaboard you will have plenty of time to explore this wonderful area.
-In the shallows magnificent anemones add colour, as do Clark's and tomato anemone fish and the western clownfish.
+During your Shark Cave liveaboard, you will have plenty of time to explore this wonderful area.
+In the shallows, magnificent anemones add color, as do Clark's and tomato anemone fish and the western clownfish.
 Shark Cave is known for its resident docile nurse sharks.
 The ragged cave entrance often found crowded by several long-fin trevally, silver sweetlips and grey reef sharks.
-They come to hunt for the masses of juvenile barracudas, cave sweepers and silversides.
-The ceiling of the 20 metres long tunnel is covered in beautiful marigold cup corals, and the floors with yellow Stylotella Aurantium sponges.
+They come to hunt for the masses of juvenile barracudas, cave sweepers, and silversides.
+The ceiling of the 20 meters long tunnel is covered in beautiful marigold cup corals and the floors with yellow Stylotella Aurantium sponges.
 Cruising through the tunnel sometimes grey reef shark can be met, which can get hearts pounding a little faster, the best policy is to stay low and stick close to one side of the tunnel to give them space to get past.
 Swimming through the cave you will notice the highly decorated floor (yellow sponges) and ceiling (marigold cup corals).
-Despite the sharks, the devil is in the detail here with Durban dancing shrimps, lobsters, moray eels, cowries, sea slugs and more all adding to the entertainment.
+Despite the sharks, the devil is in the detail here with Durban dancing shrimps, lobsters, moray eels, cowries, sea slugs, and more all adding to the entertainment.

 Getting To Shark Cave